apache/pulsar/site2/docs/concepts-messaging.md

 ### Producer idempotency

 The other available approach to message deduplication is to ensure that each message is *only produced once*.
 This approach is typically called **producer idempotency**.
 The drawback of this approach is that it defers the work of message deduplication to the application.
-In Pulsar, this is handled at the [broker](reference-terminology.md#broker) level, which means that you don't need to modify your Pulsar client code.
-Instead, you only need to make administrative changes (see the [Managing message deduplication](cookbooks-deduplication.md) cookbook for a guide).
+In Pulsar, this is handled at the [broker](reference-terminology.md#broker) level, so you do not need to modify your Pulsar client code.
+Instead, you only need to make administrative changes.
+For details, see [Managing message deduplication](cookbooks-deduplication.md).

 ### Deduplication and effectively-once semantics

 Message deduplication makes Pulsar an ideal messaging system to be used in conjunction with stream processing engines (SPEs) and other systems seeking to provide effectively-once processing semantics.
 Messaging systems that do not offer automatic message deduplication require the SPE or other system to guarantee deduplication, which means that strict message ordering comes at the cost of burdening the application with the responsibility of deduplication.
 With Pulsar, strict ordering guarantees come at no application-level cost.

 > You can find more in-depth information in [this post](https://www.splunk.com/en_us/blog/it/exactly-once-is-not-exactly-the-same.html).

 ## Delayed message delivery
 Delayed message delivery enables you to consume a message later rather than immediately.
 In this mechanism, a message is stored in BookKeeper, `DelayedDeliveryTracker` maintains the time index(time -> messageId) in memory after published to a broker, and it is delivered to a consumer once the specific delayed time is passed.

-Delayed message delivery only works well in Shared subscription mode.
-In Exclusive and Failover subscription mode, the delayed message is dispatched immediately.
+Delayed message delivery only works in Shared subscription mode.
+In Exclusive and Failover subscription modes, the delayed message is dispatched immediately.

 The diagram below illustrates the concept of delayed message delivery: